colonelmattyman/CT2MQTT/README.md

 # CT2MQTT
 Core Temp to MQTT

+Note: The code is messy.
+I'll probably spend some time in the future tidying it up and commenting it properly.
+I wrote this over the space of a few days.

 Core Temp to MQTT is an app developed to address the issue of publishing the CPU temperature and load stats to MQTT so that they can be displayed in other applications like Homeassistant (HASS.io).

 Prerequisites:
 - CoreTemp will need to be running on your machine for this app to function.
 You can download and install CoreTemp from here